jasonhemann/21FA-CS3800/_hw/homework1.md

 **NOTE**: Don’t submit a program that just directly prints the expected outputs, e.g., `printf "q1\nq2\nq3\n"`.
-The program must actually construct an instance of your DFA data structure, and then query it it to produce to the requested information.
+The program must actually construct an instance of your DFA data structure, and then query it to produce to the requested information.

 \(We will check all submitted code to make sure.\)